devoxel/dndmusic/README.md

-# dndmusic
+# flarhgunnstow

-dndmusic is a discord music bot with full playlist integration and a websocket web UI.
+flarhgunnstow is a discord music bot with full playlist integration and a websocket web UI.

 ## Usage